-Since 1994, NBCF has awarded more than $97 million to fund over 340 Australian-based breast cancer research projects.
-As Australia’s leading community-supported organisation funding breast cancer research, NBCF are proud to fund research right across the spectrum – from understanding the fundamental basis of this disease to psychosocial research aimed at improving the quality of life for those living with a diagnosis of breast cancer and their families.
+Since 1994, NBCF has awarded more than $140 million to fund over 470 Australian-based breast cancer research projects.
+As Australia’s leading community-supported organisation funding breast cancer research, NBCF is proud to fund research right across the spectrum – from understanding the fundamental basis of this disease to develop better treatment options, to psychosocial research aimed at improving the quality of life for those with breast cancer and their families.
 NBCF believes in supporting research that will have the greatest possible impact.

 As NBCF receives no government funding, all funds are donated by the community through fundraising initiatives and donations.
 This has led to:

-Greater understanding of possible ways to stop the spread of breast cancer to other areas; and
+- Greater understanding of possible ways to stop the spread of breast cancer to other parts of the body

 - Improved quality of life for patients and their families